Growing a mo and taking selfies is NOT what this campaign is about.

 - Living With and Beyond Mental Illness

 This is all well & good but we can’t have the men participating avoiding talking about the issues.
-Masking their vulnerability behind a carefully grown beard.
+Masking their vulnerability behind a carefully grown beard, carefully manicured with tiny scissors and lubed with beard wax.

 We say, if you’re going to be an ambassador for men’s health, live healthy and get your friends talking about living healthier lives.
 How?
 We’re so glad you asked.
-Here’s a quick list of things you can do if you’re Movembering.
+Here is a quick list of things you can do if you’re Movembering.

 - Make like these Movember yoga dudes, submit a photo of yourself & your mo in a yoga pose.
 Practising this ancient Indian form is known to reduce high blood pressure, lower stress, and improve the body’s immune function.
 Plus, you get to meet lithe yoga chicks. www.yoga-dudes.com